LGBTQ rights in Poland: Conversion therapy

 In February 2019, Modern MPs alongside Campaign Against Homophobia activists submitted a draft bill to the Sejm to ban gay conversion therapy.
 The draft bill aims to ban using, promoting or advertising conversion practices.
 It will also prohibit promoting people or entities that offer, use, advertize or promote the pseudoscientific practice.
 The MPs plan to introduce the bill to the Polish Parliament where it will have its first reading in the upcoming months.
 Such a ban would implement the recommendation of the European Parliament and United Nations Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity.

 In August 2020, the Polish Episcopal Conference released a document which recommended the creation of counseling centres "to help people who want to regain their sexual health and natural sexual orientation".
 It insists that the scientific consensus that conversion therapy is ineffective and potentially harmful to be "political correctness".

 Blood donation

-Gay and bisexual men have been allowed to donate blood in Poland since 2005.
-In 2008, the National Blood Center established regulations banning blood donation by gay and bisexual men, but the regulations were quickly repealed.
+In 2005 the Ministry of Health has changed the laws regarding blood donation, eliminating the "risk groups" that included gay men, and replaced them with "risk behaviours" such as frequent changes in sexual partners, or having sexual relations with a HIV-positive persons.
+As "risk behaviours" can be performed by a person regardless of gender or sexuality, that ensured legal right for queer people to donate blood as long as they have met other requirements.

+Despite that, as late as in August 2007 Regional Blood Donation and Treatment Center in Bydgoszcz (Regionalne Centrum Krwiodawstwa i Krwiolecznictwa w Bydgoszczy, or RCKiK Bydgoszcz) has included questions about same sex relations among both men and women in their mandatory questionaries, as brought to attention in a letter by Campaign Against Homophobia.
+In a response letter later the same month RCKiK Bydgoszcz has made a choice to reevaluate their questionaries in favour of more non discriminatory language.